LortSkit/Unihan-Extended-Database-Building-Files/README.md

 # Unihan-Extended-Database-Building-Files

-The repo is a collection of python files that will build a merged database of han characters in unicode from several sources (found at the bottom of this file)
+The repo is a collection of python files that will build a merged database of han characters in unicode from several sources (found at the bottom of this file).
+For certain generated files whose creation script have a long runtime like, e.g. `decomp_scrape.text`, they will be saved in the `Data/Generated/` folder.
+The others might later be accessible through Github Pages, but this is currently a TODO.

 # Resources

 This is how to attain all the resources needed for the `RunAll.py` script to run.
-When attained, they have to be placed in the `Data/Resources/` folder - NOTE: `characterdecomposition.csv` as well as `JouyouKanjiExcelt.txt` need a little extra work to be made in the right format, so refer to their respective guides below for more information.
+When attained, they have to be placed in the `Data/Resources/` folder - NOTE: `JouyouKanjiExcelt.txt` needs a little extra work to be made in the right format, so refer to its guide below for more information.

 For explanation of unihan.zip, please see [The tr38 report from Unicode](https://www.unicode.org/reports/tr38/).
 For any files used, please gather them from here, and place them in the `Data/` folder